-The Board Chair and Vice-Chair are elected by the Board following an open call for nominations and a review by an independent task force, specifically set up for this purpose by Board, who will is responsible for screening nominations and submitting a short list of candidates for the Board's consideration.
+The Board Chair and Vice-Chair are elected by the Board following an open call for nominations and a review by an independent task force, specifically set up for this purpose by Board, who is responsible for screening nominations and submitting a short list of candidates for the Board's consideration.

 - 4.2.1 Independent taskforce establishment: At least six months in advance of an impending leadership position vacancy, the Executive Committee will make a recommendation to the Board of an independent, time-limited taskforce to oversee the nomination process.
+The rationale for setting up an independent taskforce for the Board leadership selection is to ensure greater ownership from the full board and to provide checks and balances to the Executive Committee, recognizing that it is likely that Vice-Chair candidates may be Executive Committee members.
 The task force will include a total of five members including: two members of the Executive Committee; one member from a fixed board seat who is not a member of the Executive Committee; and two other board members from rotating board seats.
-The independent task force will meet during the nomination period to review the TORs, provide guidance for the call including desired profile for the Board Chair, and set the timeline. - 4.2.2 Nomination period: After selecting the members of the independent task force, the Board will issue a call for nominations.
-Candidates may self-nominate or be nominated by any board member with voting privileges and nominations require a second by another voting board member.
-In addition to the nomination form, candidates will submit a statement of interest demonstrating their willingness to fulfill the outlined responsibilities, and a statement of commitment from their home organization or country demonstrating their ability to commit the required time to the Partnership.
+The taskforce will be established through a board decision, either in person or electronically.
+The independent task force will meet during the nomination period to review the TORs, provide guidance for the call including desired profile for the Board Chair, and set the timeline. - 4.2.2 Nomination period: After selecting the members of the independent task force, the Board will issue a call for nominations, facilitated by the Secretariat.
+Candidates may self-nominate or be nominated by any board member with voting privileges, and nominations require a second by another voting board member.
+In addition to the nomination form, candidates will submit a statement of interest demonstrating their willingness to fulfill the outlined responsibilities and a statement of commitment from their home organization or country demonstrating their ability to commit the required time to the Partnership.
 Additionally, applicants for the Vice-Chair position must submit a CV detailing their experience with the Partnership Board as well as any additional relevant experience in governance.